Scissr/scissr-docs/roadmap/v0-1/index.md

 		}
 	}

 This scenario also supports N-number of child results.
-Like mentioned before, this is specified by astrix (*) followed by the number of items.
+Like mentioned before, this is specified by the astrix operator (*) followed by the number of items.

 Given: